Noise analysis of a quasi-phase-matched quantum frequency converter and higher-order counter-propagating SPDC: Experimental setup

-\\A half-waveplate (HWP) enabled measurements for both linear pump polarisations, either aligned with the $z$- or $y$-axis of the crystal.
+A half-waveplate (HWP) enabled measurements for both linear pump polarisations, either aligned with the $z$- or $y$-axis of the crystal.
 The two polarisations have distinct resonance conditions, owing to the birefringence of the monolithic KTP resonator.
 Additionally, a HWP and a polarising beam-splitter (PBS) before the single mode fibre (SMF) defined the polarisation and the collection mode of the measured light.
 To ensure that the collection mode for our noise measurements matched the optimal output mode of the converter, the conversion was first optimised via the conversion of a weak probe at 637 nm.
-The 637 nm light was subsequently turned off and any residual pump laser light was filtered out with two long-pass filters. \\The spectra presented in this work were taken with three different spectrometers: two 512 pixel InGaAs spectrometers (OceanInsight NIRQUEST+1.7) with spectral ranges of 900 nm to 1650 nm (resolution $\approx$ 1.82 nm) and 1320 nm to 1490 nm (resolution $\approx$ 0.55 nm).
+The 637 nm light was subsequently turned off and any residual pump laser light was filtered out with two long-pass filters.

+The spectra presented in this work were taken with three different spectrometers: two 512 pixel InGaAs spectrometers (OceanOptics NIRQUEST+1.7) with spectral ranges of 900 nm to 1650 nm (resolution $\approx$ 1.82 nm) and 1320 nm to 1490 nm (resolution $\approx$ 0.55 nm).
 Both have a quantum efficiency of about 0.1\% in the standard-gain-mode and about 1\% in the high-gain-mode.
 We also performed a high-resolution measurement over a restricted region of the spectra from 1480 nm to 1620 nm with a resolution of approximately 0.1 nm.
-This measurement combined a tunable filter (EXFO XTA-50 U) with a transmission of about $40\%$ and a superconducting nanowire single-photon detector (SNSPD) with a quantum efficiency of about 90\% and a dark count rate of 100 cps.
+This measurement combined a tunable filter (EXFO XTA-50 U) with a transmission of about $40\%$ and a superconducting nanowire single-photon detector (SNSPD) with a quantum efficiency of about 90\% and a dark count rate of 100 cps (from Quantum Opus LLC).